SupremeTechnopriest/react-blueprint/README.md

 It uses the [best libraries](https://github.com/rackt) for React development without being too opinionated.
 We make no assumptions on how your app should look, but instead provide a strong architecture to build upon.

-> :exclamation: This project is in early stages of development.
-I will strive to keep the api consistent, but it may be subject to change.

 ### Included Libraries

 - [**react**](https://facebook.github.io/react/)